 At present these and other productions in the Gogol Center repertory are still being performed, and the newly appointed head of the Gogol Center is actor and producer Aleksei Agranovich.
 Agranovich is a good friend of Serebrennikov and plays in two regular productions at the Gogol Center, “Little Tragedies” and “A Common Story.”
 Hopefully, Agranovich will not only keep most of Serebrennikov’s productions in Gogol Center’s repertoire, but invite him to direct new ones as well.

-More information about the theater and performances can be found here
+More information about the theater and performances can be found here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.